JacobMisirian/CrackerJac/README.md

 -gu --generate-unsalted |  Generates an unsalted hash with [STRING].
 -gs --generate-salted   |  Generates a salted hash with [STRING] [SALT].
 -h --help               |  Displays help and exits.
+-l --letters            |  Changes the alphabet for brute force to [ALPHA].
+Which can be STDCOMPLETE STDLOWER STDUPPER NUMS SYMS.
 -m --mybb               |  Enables MyBB salted hash mode.
 -o --output             |  Sends output of crack to [FILE].
 -s --search             |  Searches for [QUERY] in [DICTIONARY_LOCATION].
+-t --type               |  Changes the hashing type from default MD5 to [METHOD].